 Even if your bump hasn’t surfaced, you probably feel very pregnant by this point.
 And that could be good or not so good.
 Count yourself among the lucky if you are experiencing glowing skin, fuller hair, and stronger nails.
 It’s equally common to be dealing with more blemishes and unwanted hair growth, such as on your face.

-At 11 weeks, your baby is somewhere between one-and-a-half and two-and-a-half inches long.
+At 11 weeks, your baby is somewhere between 1 1/2 and 2 1/2 inches long.
 Most of that length is in the head, which equates to about half of its entire length at this point.

 Your baby’s genitalia is finishing up its development this week, though it won’t be visible on most ultrasounds until 16 to 20 weeks.
 If you just can’t wait to learn the gender, try looking up some old wives’ tales.
 For example, some say if you’re carrying high it means you’re having a girl.
 Cold feet may mean that you’re having a boy.
 While these may be popular sayings, there’s a reason they’re called “tales.”
 There’s little (if any) scientific evidence to back up any of them.